Merck Manual

 • Sometimes laboratory tests of food

-A more specific diagnosis of staphylococcal food poisoning may be suspected when other people who ate the same food are similarly affected and when the disorder can be traced to a single source of contamination.
-To confirm the diagnosis, a laboratory must identify staphylococci in the suspected food, but this testing is not usually done because the results do not change treatment.
+A diagnosis of staphylococcal food poisoning may be suspected when other people who ate the same food are similarly affected and when the illness can be traced to a single source of contamination.

 Treatment of Staphylococcal Food Poisoning